secure-compilation/SECOMP/README.md

-One can then compile CompCert and check the proofs on that branch by running `make`, optionally with the `-j` command line option, where an optional argument number `N` can limit the number of simultaneous jobs:
+One can then compile CompCert and check the proofs on that branch by running `make`, optionally with the `-j` command line option, where an optional argument number `N` can limit the number of parallel jobs:

     $ make -jN